itsays-zqc/my-website/docs/examples/PIC/ssc/SSC.md

 #### 1.1 Import Toolkit
 <div class="text-justify">

 First, we need to import `maxoptics_sdk` and Python's third-party package.
-The import module for EME simulation is shown below.
+The import module for EME simulation as follows.
 </div>

 ```python